-When lymph nodes become infected, it is usually because an infection started somewhere else in your body.
-In rare cases, lymph nodes may become enlarged due to cancer .
+When lymph nodes become infected, it is usually because an infection starts somewhere else in your body.
+In rare cases, lymph nodes may become enlarged due to cancer.

-You have about 600 lymph nodes in your body, but normal lymph nodes can only be felt under the jaw, under the arms, and in the groin area.
+You have about 600 lymph nodes in your body, but normal lymph nodes can only be felt under the jaw, arms, and groin area.

 A normal lymph node is characterized by being small and firm.
 When lymph nodes become infected, they usually enlarge, become tender, and can be felt in other areas of your body during a physical exam.

-Infections that spread to the lymph nodes are usually caused by bacteria, a virus, or a fungus.
-It is important to learn how the infection spreads to the lymph nodes so that proper treatment can be started.
+Infections that spread to the lymph nodes are usually caused by bacteria, viruses, or a fungus.
+It is essential to learn how the infection spreads to the lymph nodes to start proper treatment.

 Lymphadenitis can be of two types:

 - Localized lymphadenitis – This is the most common type.
 Localized lymphadenitis involves one or just a few nodes near the area where the infection started.
 For example, enlarged nodes may be felt due to a tonsil infection in the neck area.

 - Generalized lymphadenitis: This type of lymph node infection occurs in two or more groups of lymph nodes and can be caused by a condition that spreads through the bloodstream or another disease that affects the entire body.

 What Causes Lymphadenitis?

 Lymphadenitis occurs when one or more lymph nodes become infected by a bacteria, virus, or fungus.